beerios/resume-markdown/chris-harley-resume.md

 **Canon Medical** (formerly Vital Images) | *2012 - 2014*

 - Architected and developed a high-performance RESTful web services application using Java and the Spring Framework, delivering a robust and scalable solution to meet complex business requirements.
+- Collaborated with an offsite team member on a mission-critical project to enhance the core product with DICOM STOW functionality.
+Provided expert guidance, conducted comprehensive code reviews, and integrated the solution, elevating the product’s capabilities.

 ### Senior Software Engineer
 **Medtronic** | *2009 - 2012*

-- Led a team of software engineers tasked with developing and maintaining a web application that gathers data from insulin pumps and glucose sensors to help patients and physicians make better therapy management decisions
+- Led a team of software engineers tasked with developing and maintaining a web application that gathers data from insulin pumps and glucose sensors to help patients and physicians make better therapy management decisions.
+- Drove decision to combine several implementations of device reading software used by multiple related products into a single implementation; significantly reduced cost of product and software updates and increased software reuse in new products
+- Served as the Grant Sponsor on a research grant provided by Medtronic Diabetes to California State University, Northridge.

 ### Software Engineer
 **Codonics** | *2002 - 2009*

+- Managed project to expand capability, features and functionality to core Horizon imaging product, creating an industry elite 51-inch film imaging solution; boosted market share and added significant new revenue with 12-month ROI.
 - Implemented HL7 and DICOM services in Java for Medical Imaging Printers, CD publishers, and Image Archives.
+- Served as Software Co-op Program Supervisor; promoted company at local college campuses, interviewed and selected software engineering students for hire, assigned and oversaw their projects

 ## EDUCATION AND AWARDS